GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/autonomous/roadrunner.md

 I have Gear Ratio set to 1/ gear ratio.
 So in my case 1/15.

 TicksPerRev can be set to your ticks per revolution of your motor as found on the specifications.
-For me it was 28.
+For me, it was 28.

 Wheel Radius is the radius of your wheel in inches.